AdrianSkaw/tic_tac_toe_assigment/README.rst

 Currently, it shows all the data in the database, but a filter will be added in the future to allow filtering by date, for example.

+PS.
+If you want you can test game with:

+     example/example.rest